Friday, February 21, 2025

 Ciara McIlvenny, New College of Florida

-Chair: Alicia Mercado-Harvey, New College of Florida [email protected]
+Chair: Alicia Mercado-Harvey, New College of Florida

-Discussant: Michael Cole, Florida Gulf Coast University [email protected]
+Discussant: Michael Cole, Florida Gulf Coast University

-Punta Gorda Historic
+Punta Gorda Historic Mural Walking Tour

 Tour: 4:15-5:30 pm

-Pick-Up Location: Outside Entrance of the
+Pick-Up Location: Outside Entrance of the Conference Center

 Over the past 30 years, the Punta Gorda Historic Mural Society has created 32 public murals in Punta Gorda, each capturing a slice of the area’s rich history.
 The Society is offering a 1-hour walking tour (approximately 1 mile in length) that will visit a number of the murals and a few historic locations in the downtown area.
 There is a maximum of 24 people on the tour.
 Participation is FREE for those who sign up when you pick up your badge and program.